The City has three dog parks consisting of a fenced area where dogs can run free from their leashes:

 Located at 4132 First Court Road, this is the City's first dog park to offer separate fenced areas for small and large dogs.

-An annual on-site registration fee of $15 is required (for the first dog, $10 for each additional dog), along with proof of license and vaccination.
+An annual on-site registration fee of $15 is required (for the first dog, $10 for each additional dog), along with proof of city license and rabies certificate as proof of vaccination.
 (A locality license is not required for out-of-town visitors.)
-Dogs will be issued a tag to wear visibly on their collar.
-Please visit the park office to obtain the tag.
+Patrons will receive a dog park pass for each registered dog.
 Registered dogs may utilize any dog park.

 Children are required to be at least 8 years of age to enter the park.